giuliodondi/kOS-Shuttle_OPS1/README.md

 - **Remember that the abort selectors and buttons are inactive until after SRB separation**
 - Manually, you can select an available mode from the GUI menu and then press the red _ABORT_ button to activate it
   - You can manually activate an abort even without an engine failure, guidance will work just the same
-- In case of an engine failure, the abort logic is automatic unless TAL is available, because it's the only mode that overlaps with others and that requires manual input to select a TAL site.
+- In case of an engine failure, the abort logic is automatic unless the TAL mode is available, because it's the only mode that overlaps with others and that requires manual input to select a TAL site.
 You have 10 seconds to choose a site and manually activate TAL before guidance does it for you

 <p align="center">
   <img src="https://github.com/giuliodondi/kOS-Shuttle_OPS1/blob/master/Ships/Script/Shuttle_OPS1/images/intact_modes.png" width="700" >